-Moral Event Horizon: Many of the movies have the main villain do some form of Moral Event Horizon at some point in the franchise where they wreak their havoc - mostly so that the small kids the films are targeted towards can tell who is the good guy and who is the bad guy, and determine that the bad guy DID deserve a violent death or, at the very least, a thoroughly spectacular form of Abject Humiliation Conga.
+Moral Event Horizon: Many of the movies have the main villain do some form of Moral Event Horizon at some point in the franchise where they wreak their havoc - mostly so that the small kids the films are targeted towards can tell who is the good guy and who is the bad guy, and determine that the bad guy DID deserve a violent death or, at the very least, a thoroughly spectacular form of Abject Humiliation.

 Strangled by the Red String: This is the case with earlier movies, particularly ones like Snow White, Sleeping Beauty and Cinderella.
 Justified, as it can be chalked up to Disney trying to keep to the source material, which in those cases were mostly fairy tales meant to teach morality and not build a believable love story.
 (The former two actually inserted scenes so that the "prince out of nowhere in the end" was actually introduced to both the audience and the princess earlier on in the movie, but they still get flak for it.)
 Later movies fix this, by giving the couples more interaction and personalities beyond "She's the girl of my dreams!"

 The Renaissance Age films were some of the first to prove the potential of CGI.
-As of late the animators seem to have created self imposed challenges to improve things considered difficult to make in CGI, such as hair (Tangled), snow and fabric (Frozen), and fire (Big Hero 6).
+As of late the animators seem to have created self imposed challenges to improve things considered difficult to make in CGI, such as hair (Tangled), snow and fabric (Frozen), fire (Big Hero 6), and fur (Zootopia).